Cyprian Michael Iwene Tansi: Birth and historical background

 When Iwene was a young child, he became permanently blinded in one eye as a result of a mud-fight with other children.

 His father sent Iwene to Holy Trinity School in Onitsha, which was run by the Holy Ghost Fathers.
-Tabansi meant for his son to get a better education that would help lead their family out of poverty, so that they would never again be taken advantage of by the westerners.
-Michael was baptized on July 7, 1913 with the Christian name of Michael.
+Tabansi meant for his son to get a better education that would help lead their family out of poverty.
+Michael was baptized on 7 July 1913 with the Christian name of Michael.
 At the school, Michael served as an altar boy and catechist.
-Upon graduating, he became a teacher, and worked as a teacher from 1919-1925, Later, he became headmaster at St. Joseph's school in Aguleri.
+Upon graduating, he became a teacher, and worked as such from 1919 to 1925, Later, he became headmaster at St. Joseph's school in Aguleri.